Setup nodejs development environment in Amazon EC2

 Click on Add rule, choose type as HTTP and it will automatically assign port 80 to it.

 All right, this is it.
 Review your EC2 instance and click on launch.
-It will take few minutes to setup and you will see your Amazon EC2 running.
+It will take few minutes to set up and you will see your Amazon EC2 running.

 One more thing.
 Once you click on launch, Amazon will ask you to create key pair which is very important.
 Select create new pair and give a name to your private key, once done click on “Download keypair” and Launch the instance.

-Download this key and store it some where, by using this you will be able to connect to your Linux box.
+Download this key and store it somewhere, by using this you will be able to connect to your Linux box.

-Congratulation !
+Congratulation!
 Your Amazon EC2 is up and running.

 Connecting to your Amazon EC2 Linux box.

-First of all, copy “Public DNS” from instance screen shown in step 2.
+First of all, copy “Public DNS” from the instance screen shown in step 2.
 Open up your terminal and switch to the folder where you have downloaded the key file.

-First set the access mode to this file to readable to you only else Amazon will not consider this file and gives you message regarding public mode and threat to security.
+First set the access mode to this file to readable to you only else Amazon will not consider this file and gives you a message regarding public mode and threat to security.
 So run this command.

 Here is my screen.